-The difference between 'local' and 'net' is that local will not require networking to be up before user-data actions (or boothooks) are run.
+The difference between 'local' and 'net' is that local will not require networking to be up before user-data actions are instance-id public-keys

-instance-id

 '''

 instance-id:

 default: iid-dsconfigdrive

 '''

 This is utilised as the metadata's instance-id.
 It should generally be unique, as it is what is used to determine "is this a new instance?".